Consider or Choose? The Role and Power of Consideration Sets: Introduction

-The concept of a consideration set has been gaining a lot of attention in the field of operations management. \cite{feldman2019assortment} propose an algorithm that can be used to find the optimal assortment, taking into account the specific characteristics of the ranking-based model and the small consideration set assumption. \cite{aouad2021assortment} study the assortment optimization under the CTC choice model, where the customer chooses the product with the highest rank within the intersection of her consideration set and the assortment.
-In the paper by \cite{wang2018impact}, the authors propose a mathematical model that captures the trade-off between the expected utility of a product and the search cost associated with it. \cite{chitla2023customers} use the consideration set concept in order to build the structural model and study the multihoming behavior of users in the ride-hailing industry. \cite{gallego2017attention} study the model proposed by \cite{manzini2014stochastic} and show that the related assortment optimization problem runs in polynomial time even with capacity constraints.
-Interestingly, it was shown in the paper by \cite{jagabathula2022demand} that the consideration set approach is particularly advantageous in the grocery retail setting where we might expect the noise in the sales transaction data because of the stockouts or in the online platform setting.
-To this end, there is numerous evidence in the literature that online platforms might not have real-time information on the product availability in the grocery retail stores which could be the major cause for the stockouts \citep{knight2022disclosing} despite the AI-enabled technology to alleviate this problem \citep{knight2023impact}.
+More recently, the concept of a consideration set has been gaining a lot of attention in the field of operations management. \cite{feldman2019assortment} propose an algorithm for determining the optimal assortment, incorporating the unique features of the ranking-based model and the assumption of small consideration sets.
+Similarly, \cite{aouad2021assortment} examine assortment optimization under the CTC choice model, where customers select the product with the highest rank from the intersection of their consideration set and the offered assortment.
+In \cite{wang2018impact}, the authors present a mathematical model that represents the trade-off between a product's expected utility and the search cost associated with it. \cite{mitrofanov2024choice} investigate the assortment optimization problem under a two-stage choice model, where customers initially use non-parametric dominance relationships to narrow down their options and then make a selection from the shortlisted products using the multinomial logit (MNL) model. \cite{chitla2023customers} use the consideration set concept in order to build the structural model and study the multihoming behavior of users in the ride-hailing industry.
+Interestingly, it was shown in the paper by \cite{jagabathula2022demand} that the consideration set approach is particularly advantageous in the online platform setting or in the grocery retail setting where we might expect the noise in the sales transaction data because of the stockouts.
+To this end, there is a lot of evidence in the literature that online platforms might not have real-time information on the product availability in the grocery retail stores which could be the major cause for the stockouts \citep{knight2022disclosing} despite the AI-enabled technology to alleviate this problem \citep{knight2023impact,kim2024ai}.